 5. Driving reach

-No matter how big your brand is, it is important to monitor audience engagement.
+No matter how big your brand is, it is important to monitor audience engagement to reduce social media challenges.
 Social media managers are struggling to deal with the drop in organic reach, but truth be told – it’s never easy.
 The audience is inundated with content and a deluge of posts is not easy to deal with.
 Instagram statistics suggest the networking platform currently has about 2m monthly advertisers and 1 bn monthly active users.
 It is also the second most engaged network after Facebook with 60% users logging in every day.

 So if you are unable to make progress in increasing the organic reach you should consider paid advertising.
 You need to look into audience insights of relevant channels to understand your audience better and accordingly create their persona.
 You can then decide on a social media spend and create highly-targeted ads that strike a chord with users and level up your engagement.
 ROI is important and whether you want it or not, you will have to do some serious number crunching after proper monitoring and analysis.